Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

-Every year, I write at least one column listing my top supplements for heart health.
-I try to do this without looking back at what I’ve written before.
-But when I finally do reread what I wrote the previous year, I’m always amused to find that the list doesn’t change that much.
+Every year, we write at least one column listing our top supplements for heart health.
+We try to do this without looking back at what we’ve written before.
+But when we finally do reread what we wrote the previous year, we’re always amused to find that the list doesn’t change that much.

 The heart needs a lot of energy.
 It never takes a vacation and beats approximately 86,400 times a day, day after day, year after year.
 Coenzyme Q10 (CoQ10) literally “recharges” the energy production factories—known as mitochondria—in the cells.
 It’s needed to generate the “bitcoin” of cellular energy, ATP.
 The cells use ATP to power everything you do.
 ATP is needed to pump your blood, burn fat, snore, digest food, dance the rhumba, blink your eyes—every single operation in your body requires ATP, and CoQ10 helps make it.
 Ubiquinol, the active form of CoQ10, has been shown to be better absorbed and utilized by the body.